ipfabric/docs/docs/releases/known_issues/checkpoint/fw_ctl_pstat_command_requires_admin_rights.md

 ## Result

-Without this command collected no memory utilization will be present.
+Without this command, no information about memory utilization is collected.